 Safe Zone/Brave Space

-Safe Zone/Brave Space badges/credit bearing courses are temporarily postponed.
-However, you are still able to take the fundamentals 101 course.
-Stay tuned for more details on future sessions.
+Safe Zone/Brave Space in-person sessions are temporarily postponed.
+However, you are still able to take the fundamentals 101 course and participate in occasional virtual sessions.
+Follow us on UIS Connection for virtual opportunities!

 “This is a safe place to talk about LGBTQIA+ and topics about sexual orientation and gender.
 I encourage difficult conversations and take actionable steps to be more inclusive.“